rd-kainos/defra-identity-hapi-plugin/readme.md

 You can specify the name of the cookie set on the user's browser by passing in `cookieName`.

 You must also pass in `cookiePassword`.
-It is a required field, that must be 32 characters long.
+It is a required field, that must be at least 32 characters long.
 This password is used to encrypt the data in the cookie.

 ## Routes